-The advantage of structure learning through parameter learning is that it removes the combinatorial search from learning.
-However, the number of clauses that need to be considered is still extremely large, which can lead to difficult optimisation problems (cf. \cite{evans:dilp}).
-A disadvantage of this approach is that irrelevant clauses are never removed from the model, and are thus always considered during inference.
-This can lead to spurious interactions despite low probabilities associated with irrelevant clauses: the number of irrelevant clauses is extremely large and their cumulative effect can be substantial.
+The advantage of structure learning via parameter learning is that it removes the combinatorial search from the learning.
+However, the number of clauses that needs to be considered is still extremely large, which leads to difficult optimisation problems (cf. \cite{evans:dilp}).
+Furthermore, irrelevant clauses are never removed from the model and are thus always considered during inference.
+This can lead to spurious interactions even when low probabilities are associated to irrelevant clauses: as the number of irrelevant clauses is extremely large, their cumulative effect can be substantial.